-On the frontstretch, the Speedway has 67 suites, ranging in size from 40 seats such as Coca-Cola’s to as many as 160.
+On the front stretch, the Speedway had 67 suites, ranging in size from 40 seats such as Coca-Cola’s to as many as 160.
 The specific design and amenities offered in each suite vary.
-Coca-Cola’s suite on the Sprint Tower’s seventh floor is decked out in Coke memorabilia; with pictures of the soft drink’s sponsored drivers on the walls celebrating, and trash cans shaped like Coke bottles.
-Gatorade’s suite next door bears the company’s emblem, an orange lightning bolt on the wall.
+Coca-Cola’s suite on the Sprint Tower’s seventh floor was decked out in Coke memorabilia; with pictures of the soft drink’s sponsored drivers on the walls celebrating, and trash cans shaped like Coke bottles.
+Gatorade’s suite next door had the company’s emblem, an orange lightning bolt on the wall.
 The suites, which cost $60,000 and up to reserve for the year.
-Most are owned by NASCAR sponsors such as Coca-Cola, Gatorade, Sprint, and Goodyear.
-The cost to keep a suite for all the Speedway’s major events annually begins at $60,000.
+Most were owned by NASCAR sponsors such as Coca-Cola, Gatorade, Sprint, and Goodyear.
+The cost to keep a suite for all the Speedway’s major events annually started at $60,000.

 Celebrities who have frequented the suites in the past include Presidents Ronald Reagan and George W. Bush, Michael Jordan, Matthew McConaughey, John Travolta, and even Tim Tebow.

 Different suites carry different foods and beverages.
 Suite holders work out menus with Americrown, the Speedway’s catering company.
-An advertisement for suites on the Speedway’s website shows people enjoying nachos and shrimp cocktails, but Guthrie noted that whenever the late Bill France Jr., the former NASCAR chairman, was in a suite, he made sure it was fully stocked with hot dogs and chili.
+In 2014, an advertisement for suites on the Speedway’s website shows people enjoying nachos and shrimp cocktails, but Guthrie noted that whenever the late Bill France Jr., the former NASCAR chairman, was in a suite, he made sure it was fully stocked with hot dogs and chili.